reynoldsalec/reynoldsalec.github.io/about.md

 Greetings friend!
 My name is __Alec Reynolds__, an entrepreneurial developer who currently makes his dough as a co-founder at __[Kalamuna](http://www.kalamuna.com)__.
 I'm interested in finding ways that people can live better as individuals, together in society.

 Towards that end, I've invested my professional life thus far working with people in technology and sustainability.
-These include higher-education institutions like UC Berkeley, non-profits like the Center for Urban Education about Suistainble Agriculture, and mission-driven businesses like Greenbiz.
+These include higher-education institutions like UC Berkeley, non-profits like the Center for Urban Education about Sustainable Agriculture, and mission-driven businesses like Greenbiz.

 To maximize my ability to contribute to these organizations, I founded Kalamuna with three of my trusted colleagues.
 Together we shared a dream of using the lessons we learn daily making websites for our clients to create __products__.
 Products are tools that allow us, a small group of talented people, to do exponentially more Good for our community than we could as individuals limited to our finite waking hours and pools of energy.